hosseinihossein/Web-Frontend-Library-Part001/dropdown9f1c5c194ae04d4ca83d1f0c441424a7/Readme.txt

 - Title: Drop Down
 - Description: A hoverable dropdown button with rotating angle.
 There's a hidden content box with dark background.
-Hover oer the drop down button to reveal the content.
+Hover over the drop down button to reveal the content.
 - Tags: dropdown button